Adventune/pomerge/README.md

 # POmerge

 > [!WARNING]
-> WIP: Not tested.
-Not published.
+> WIP: Tested on couple of small PO-files on Linux.
+Windows support pending.

 Git merge driver for PO-files.

 - Provides a 3-way merge interface `pomerge a b c`.
-- Marks the conflicts in a git-styled markers instead of the `gettext` markers.
+- Marks the conflicts in a git-styled markers instead of the `gettext` markers. // TODO

 ## Installation